 A History of the Birds of Europe, including all the species inhabiting the Western Palaearctic Region.
 London: Taylor and Francis for the author, 1871-1896.
-9 volumes including index (vol.I) and the supplement (vol.IX), large 4 (316 x 248mm).
+9 volumes including index (vol.I) and the supplement (vol.IX), large 4° (316 x 250mm).
 Additional pictorial titles.
 Text with printed pagination, plates with printed plate numbers, 723 lithographic plates, 721 hand-coloured, by M. & N. Hanhart, Walter and the Mintern Brothers after J.G.Keulemans, Joseph Wolf and E.Neale, the colouring by Smith and W. Hart.
-(Very occasional light spotting to plates.)
-Contemporary dark brown half morocco, the spines in six compartments with raised bands, tooled in gilt and blind (the supplementary volume bound to match but with different marbled paper used on the covers and a different tool employed on the spine), top edge gilt (light scuffing to extremities).
-Provenance: E.H.B.
-Neill (armorial bookplate).
+(Occasional light browning to plates, very occasional light spotting to plates, vol.VIII pp.651/2 with 65mm. tear from outer margin, just affecting text area and also with signs of earlier repair with adhesive tape.)
+20th-century green half morocco, the spines gilt in six compartments with raised bands, lettered in the second and fourth, the others with alternate centrally-placed single tern or kingfisher tool, original paper wrappers to supplemental parts bound at back of vol.IX, top edge gilt.